 For instance, Pfarrer states that Obama appointed McRaven as the first Navy SEAL to head JSOC in April of this year.
 McRaven was actually appointed to that post in early 2008 by President George W. Bush.
 He states that the Army Special Forces Green Berets were established in 1962, instead of 1952.
 When U.S. special operations forces rehearsed for the famous Son Tay Raid in Vietnam in 1970, they trained at Eglin Air Force Base in Florida, not Offutt in Nebraska.

 And a jet bombing run, not a drone strike, killed Iraqi al-Qaida ringleader Abu Musab al Zarqawi in 2006.

 A series of special operations leaders have stepped forward to say Pfarrer is at best misinformed and at worst a profiteering self-promoter.

-"The reaction is stunning, chagrined, disappointment," said retired SEAL Rear Adm.
+"The reaction is stunned, chagrined, disappointment," said retired Navy SEAL Rear Adm.
 George Worthington.